RecklessRonan/PGNN-EK/readme.md

 # PGNN-EK

+This is the official implementation of ACL 2022 Paper Can Neural Networks Understand Programs like Humans?

-We provide our data in anonymous [Google Drive](https://drive.google.com/drive/folders/10r5kkg6QNOhHkaoMVBXjprepd_LzuwDn?usp=sharing).
+We provide our data in [Google Drive](https://drive.google.com/drive/folders/10r5kkg6QNOhHkaoMVBXjprepd_LzuwDn?usp=sharing).

 ## Setup